near/devrel/.github/ISSUE_TEMPLATE/proposal-template.md

 ---

-# Proposal for: [insert what you are proposing should be worked on in 10 words or fewer]
+# Proposal for: [less than 10 words describing the work to be done]

 ## What is this?
 -